 - “The idea that Alzheimer’s disease might be caused by infection isn’t new.“

-- “When all is said and done it might be that Alzheimer’s is a ‘dysbiosis’ of the brain, a sign that the microbiome is out of whack.“
+- “When all is said and done it might be that Alzheimer’s Disease is a ‘dysbiosis’ of the brain, a sign that the microbiome is out of whack.“

-Quite interesting in light of what you’ve seen regarding what I’ve shown you in the past regarding both MICROBIOME and DYSBIOSIS --- both of which have the propensity to lead to incredible numbers of problems, including ---- "The Leakies” that were mentioned several times in today’s post.
+Quite interesting in light of what you’ve seen regarding what I’ve shown you in the past regarding both MICROBIOME and DYSBIOSIS — both of which have the propensity to lead to incredible numbers of problems, including —- “The Leakies” that were mentioned several times in today’s post.
 Oh; and lest you forget, all infections, dysbiosis included, are fed by sugar (HERE), which also happens to feed cancer (HERE).
-So; how would one go about preventing Alzheimer’s in a manner consistent with health, but not associated with the medical model of “Prevention” discussed earlier?
+So; how would one go about preventing Alzheimer’s Disease in a manner consistent with health, but not associated with the medical model of “Prevention” discussed earlier?

 The very first step is realizing that you are the one and only person who can really prevent inflammation and neuro-inflammation.
 You doctor can’t do it for you with a drug or recommendation that’s likely wrong to begin with (HERE).
 HERE is a simple, generic protocol that provides a starting point for addressing systemic inflammation.
-And if you found today’s post helpful, interesting, and relevant, be sure to like, share or follow on FACEBOOK, because everyone has friends and loved ones who could benefit from this information.
+And if you found today’s post helpful, interesting, and relevant, be sure to like, share or follow on FACEBOOK, because everyone has friends and loved ones who could benefit from this information on Alzheimer’s Disease.